Cart 0

 AN.jpg

 The project significantly expands upon a short story the artist originally wrote and performed live as part of a small solo art exhibition, titled Anguish of the Fifty-Foot Woman, held in August 2021 at the ArtWorks Project Space in Walthamstow, east London.
-The artist produced and published a zine featuring this short story under her 50-ft Press imprint, which has been accepted into the library collections of the Wellcome Collection and the University of Lincoln.
+The artist produced and published a zine featuring this short story under her 50-ft Press imprint, which has been accepted into the library collections of the University of Lincoln.

 PERFORMANCES